 He had guided me, as I mentioned before, through 2 failed marriages, job loses, and many moves as well as the loss of some dear pets.

-I had been building a life with Tom, but my 3rd husband, and we opted to move to North Carolina because I had lost my job and there were no prospects up north.
+I had been building a life with the betrayer, my 3rd husband, and we opted to move to North Carolina because I had lost my job and there were no prospects up north.
 Since he lost his a couple years before, he also had no full time possibilities.
 There were surely jobs down there!

 While enjoying life with his sons and grand children, he became more and more withdrawn.
 He told me everyday he was worthless and had no real motivation to look for work.
 So, he put in a small effort then completely gave up.
 I was supporting the household with my inheritance and small salary.
 The stress was monumental.
 I had 10 job interviews without success.

 Then came the loss of my beloved dog Cocoa.
 It was a crushing blow.
-Life was spiraling, so I held on to my in-laws all the while keeping Tom’s issues quiet.
+Life was spiraling, so I held on to my in-laws all the while keeping the betrayer’s issues quiet.

 At least I had his love and the belief that we could weather this storm.
 I surrounded him with as much happiness as I could and prayed he would return to his old self.
 That never happened.
 Instead, he found his own relief in building a relationship with his first ex wife for the two months before I made him tell me.